 Step 4: Once you finish retracting your knot, ensure the ropes are all seated neatly and pull it tight.
-Feed rope through from either end to ensure you have a two-to-three-inch tail at the end of your knot and that your loop is an appropriate size.
+Feed rope through from either end to ensure you have a 2-to 3-inch tail at the end of your knot and that your loop is an appropriate size.

 Mention tying a figure-eight knot to anyone who has ever subjected this knot to a heavy load, and you'll get told how difficult it can be to untie.
 Fortunately, there's a secret to success that can turn this highly secure knot from a 5-minute struggle into an easy untie once you're finished using it.

 The key is in what is referred to as the load strand — shown highlighted in the photo.
 The load section of your rope — to take a climbing example — is the majority of your rope itself, the section that would run up through a carabiner and down to a belayer if you were rock climbing.

 The load loop is the final loop in the knot before this length and is the section subjected to the greatest immediate force as your figure-eight knot is loaded.
 This loop should be on the inside of the knot as above rather than outside the strand leading to the tail.
 This setup means that as your knot is subjected to force, it doesn't cinch in on itself and leaves you a looser end to start untying from.